|

 9.

-million pounds of used electronics material.
+million pounds of used electronics.
 This kept lead, cadmium

 and other heavy metals out of the waste stream, thus protecting the